bfahrenfort/quartz/content/Programs I Like/fido2.md

 This has thankfully been fixed, but when I first tried to set a passkey as 2FA on my Mastodon, it would only accept a hardware passkey on creation, and only a software passkey on authentication.

+PayPal seems to think that the only way to use passkeys is on-device; despite having one stored in a password manager, sometimes when I access it on another device it prompts me to create another because the original was created on my phone.
+I recognize I’m using a third party manager but even with iCloud it syncs across devices, so I don’t know why they chose this model.

 ## Further Reading
 Here's the most useful passkey compatibility database I've found. [link](https://www.passkeys.io/who-supports-passkeys)